lifeofcoding/HXCMusic/README.md

 Custom debugging & development code I made for myself as well as a production publishing process. when in debug mode, you have to have a proper session (php) and adds asset js files individually & unminified for debugging lines of code, instead of compiling into one file, and minifying for production session.

+Use of socket.io (websockets) for live updates and notifications of other songs being listened to.

 Custom error logging

 and more...